 Click for article summary...

 The article explores why anxiety about AI is widespread among employees and how leaders can address it constructively.
 Fear often stems from uncertainty about job security, changing roles and a lack of understanding about how AI will be used.
 The article argues that avoiding these conversations makes anxiety worse.
 Instead, leaders should talk openly about what AI will and will not do, acknowledge legitimate concerns, and involve teams in shaping how AI is adopted.
-Training and learning are central to reducing fear, helping employees build confidence, develop new skills and see how AI can support their work rather than replace it.

 click to return...